webplatform/docs/tutorials/Colour_theory/index.md

 designing a site for many users, those same designers might feel inadequate when it comes to choosing colours and graphics.

-In this part of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum], I’ll cover colour basics and three simple colour schemes so that you can feel confident about choosing colours for your site.
+In this article, I’ll cover colour basics and three simple colour schemes so that you can feel confident about choosing colours for your site.
 I’ll follow up this article with